Academic Competitions

 Moot Court

-• Conduct in-depth research and preparation of arguments on both sides of a case;
+• Conducting in-depth research and preparing arguments on both sides of a case;

 • Honing legal analysis and persuasive speech skills;

-• Excellent experience to have on a resume for job search.
+• Having an excellent experience to include on a resume for job searching.

 Mock Trial